lunageens/JPacmanFuzz/README.md

 We would like to express our gratitude to the creators of JPacman for providing an excellent application to test and fuzz.

 ## *Lessons learned about the JPacman project*

-The directory fuzzresults_lessons includes some interesting conclusions about valid input for the JPacman application and are explained in the Pseudocode.markdown file.
+The directory fuzzresults_lessons includes some interesting conclusions about valid input for the JPacman application and are explained in the HTML report.